Application has closed

 – able to join all teaching sessions from beginning to end, and all group reviews

 – able to spend 1-2 hours per day on personal study and practice (which together with the teaching and review class adds up to at least 5 hours a day)

 – solid grounding in the Ngöndro, having completed at least 25%, preferably more.

 – having received the Shyitro empowerment in person (according to the instructions of Khenchen Namdrol the empowerment needs to have been received in person and not online; if you have not received these empowerments in person, please still apply.
 We will do our best to find a way for you to receive the required empowerment.)

 –and/or having received the Nyintik Yabshyi empowerment in person

 -committing to study whatever you have missed of the first 8 chapters of the Finding Rest in the Nature of Mind taught by Khenpo Tashi Tseten, before or after following shedra 2022.

 If you are also studying the Chöying Dzö with Khenchen Namdrol, and/or the Yönten Dzö with Khenchen Pema Sherab, please still apply.
 We have created possibilities for you to follow these teachings as well.

 If you are interested, please let us know by filling out the application form here.
-We will then get in touch with you in the beginning of October and will be happy to answer all the questions you might have.
+We will then get in touch with you and will be happy to answer all the questions you might have.
 It is not always easy to free up three months and to make a decision for such a big commitment.
 Also for us it is important to get to know you and where you are at on your path.
 We can explore together to determine if this program is appropriate for you at this point in time.